-According to Hollywood legend, 92 years ago today, a baby named Taidje Khan was born on the far-eastern Russian island of Sakhalin.
-A child of Mongol ancestry, he grew up windswept and wild, eventually becoming exotic shaven-haired actor Yul Brynner.
+Hollywood legend once claimed that, 100 years ago this month in July 1920, a baby named Taidje Khan was born on the far-eastern Russian island of Sakhalin.
+A child of Mongol ancestry, he grew up windswept and wild, eventually becoming the dashing, shaven-haired actor Yul Brynner.

-It's a great story, often cited as fact, but the truth is that Brynner was never named Khan.
-His birth name was Yuliy Borisovich Bryner – still plenty exotic to English-speaking American audiences, but somewhat less conducive to exciting background stories.
-Brynner was born in eastern Russia, but not on Sakhalin.
+Though that story has often been cited as fact, the truth is that Brynner was never named Khan.
+His birth name was Yuliy Borisovich Bryner.
+He was indeed born in eastern Russia, but not on Sakhalin.
 His family lived in the city of Vladivostok, where his father worked as a mining engineer and his mother was an actress and singer.

-But the legend – which Brynner made up for the press – sounded great and added to his exotic appeal.
-It may even have helped his career – he often portrayed mighty leaders of distant and foreign lands.
+But the legend – which Brynner made up for the press – was a memorable story that may even have helped his career, as through the 1950s, his starring roles often saw him portray the mighty leaders of distant and foreign lands.

 One such ruler was Rameses II, pharaoh of Egypt, in the Cecil B. DeMille blockbuster The Ten Commandments.
 The power struggle between Brynner’s Rameses and Charlton Heston‘s Moses – along with the spectacular-for-the-time visual effects and DeMille’s “cast of thousands” approach – made The Ten Commandments the sixth most financially successful film of all time.